 Smart timing of income and expenses can reduce your tax liability and poor timing can unnecessarily increase it.
 When you are expecting a loss in the current year, deferring income to next year and accelerating deductible expenses into the current year may be a good idea.
 Why?
 Because it will defer current tax, which is usually beneficial.
-Also, it is not expected that tax laws will change in 2024.
-For this reason, the idea of accelerating expenses is still sound.
+As indicated above, it is expected that tax laws will change in 2025.
+The new Trump administration is proposing a 15% corporate tax rate for manufacturing companies as opposed to the current 21% federal rate for all companies.
+For this reason, the idea of accelerating expenses in the current year is beneficial for manufacturing companies because the benefit of the tax deduction is higher at 21% versus the proposed lower 15% rate. (the lower rate is not enacted as yet).